-Chipper Cash provides a virtual Visa card that users can use while shopping on platforms such as Amazon or when paying for international subscriptions.
+Chipper Cash provides a virtual dollar card that users can use while shopping on platforms like Amazon or when paying for international subscriptions.
 Getting a virtual card first requires you to have a Chipper Cash account.
 You would also need to provide a means of identification, such as an international passport or national identity card.

 In the past five years, there has been an explosion of Nigerians living in Nigeria and working for companies outside the continent.
 But while it has become easier to get these jobs, receiving remuneration has not necessarily become more straightforward.
 Despite the increased options for receiving money from outside the continent, that remains a challenge.

 Geegpay is a product of Raenest targeted at gig workers in Africa.
 Using Geegpay, gig workers can receive payments and generate invoices.
 They also receive a USD account and a virtual dollar card.
 Getting the virtual dollar card costs $2 and can only occur after a user has completed all sign-up and verification processes.
 You’ll be required to provide details such as your employment offer, occupation, employer’s details, proof of address, and identity, so make sure you have them on hand.

 Often referred to as Nigeria's first fully digital bank, ALAT is the fintech subsidiary of Wema Bank.
 Founded in 2017, ALAT provides a fully digital banking experience for its over 700,000 customers.